 The Treasurer's office sets rates for CDs on a weekly basis.
-To ensure fairness and equal access to funds, these "rates" (regular rate) are the same for all financial institutions and shall be set at 25 basis points over the yield for U.S. Treasury securities of comparable maturity.
-When the overnight Repurchase Agreement rate, as reported by Bloomberg, exceeds the yield on comparable U.S. Treasuries by 40 basis points or more the CD rate for the week will be set at the greater of the Threemonth Overnight repurchase Agreement rate or the regular rate.
+To ensure fairness and equal access to funds, these "rates" (regular rate) are the same for all financial institutions and shall be set at the yield for U.S. Treasury securities of comparable maturity.